What is Italy Chronicles?

-- Anna Lebedeva – a journalist based in Abruzzo, Italy who writes about the Abruzzo region, travel and Italian food.
+- Anna Lebedeva – a journalist based in Abruzzo, Italy who contributes articles on the Abruzzo region, travel, and Italian food.

 - Diana Besser – Italy Chronicles’ 2012 Florence, Italy, based intern who wrote about her stay in Florence and how life in Italy compares to life back home in the USA.

 - Giulia Garau – who writes occasional articles about Sardinia.

 - Guðjón Ingi Sigurðarson – former contributor who wrote about the Italian Indie music scene.

 In addition to the above writers, Italy Chronicles publishes stories contributed by guest writers.

 Italy Chronicles can Help You Understand What Makes Italy Tick